 I had originally been eyeing an exciting backroads adventure in which I would continue on to Koidu on the east side of the Loma Mountains.
 Our hiking guide said he would walk with me to another village a few kilometers from Sinekoro, where I could hire a motorbike to take me the rest of the way to Koidu, making for an adventurous traverse of a very remote area.

-But alas, one positive malaria test kit and a long night later, and I decided to head back to Makeni with my new friends.
+But alas, one positive malaria test and a long night later, I decided to head back to Makeni with my new friends to rest and recover in comfort.
 A good decision for sure, but hopefully someone else will try this route one day and let me know in the comments how it went.

 Now is the time.

 Like elsewhere in Sierra Leone, changes are afoot.
 The trickle of tourists on Bintumani is increasing and the mood may well change in the coming years.
 I heard talk of a rudimentary guesthouse being started in Sinekoro, though I’m not holding my breath.